katherinewadge-berrospi/Battleships/README.md

 ### Manual Testing

 The Battleships game was manually tested in various scenarios to ensure it functions correctly.
+All code was frequently run in the terminal and any errors were picked up quickly, this also included putting in known invalid inputs to test how the code handled errors.
 Below are the details of the manual testing conducted:

 <strong>Welcome Message and Input Validation:</strong>